 But until September 2013, head teachers had been able to grant families up to 10 days of leave every year in "special circumstances".

-New term-time holiday fines introduced
+Term-time holiday fines

 In practice, this meant that many schools allowed up to two weeks of term-time holidays a year.